Oceane237/PP10/README.md

 #### Reflection Questions

 1. **Why is the `-lm` flag necessary to resolve `sqrt`?**
+<summary>Because sqrt are defined in maths librairy.
+The -lm tells the linker to link against libm, which is a separate library from the standard C library.</summary>

 2. **What happens if you omit `-lm` when calling math functions?**
+<summary>You will get an error because the compiler found the declaration (from <math.h>), but the linker couldn’t find the actual implementation of sqrt</summary>

 ---